nex3/nex3.github.io/source/blog/160-50-reviews-for-ufo-50.md

 try to tell me otherwise.

-It's interesting to me that, in a collection with plenty of "arcadey" games, this is one of the *most* aracdey: the play is all constrained to one screen with no change in setting or mechanics, and scoring all about optimizing the play of a *very* simple system.
+It's interesting to me that, in a collection with plenty of "arcadey" games, this is one of the *most* arcadey: the play is all constrained to one screen with no change in setting or mechanics, and scoring all about optimizing the play of a *very* simple system.
 I'm a little surprised they didn't go back to this well more often, especially considering how much of a delight this dip into